These baked parsnips are creamy, tender and easy to prepare.

 Braising has a way of bringing out the best in certain vegetables.
-Take parsnips, for example; yes, they’re wonderful roasted in a hot oven where they get all crispy on the outside, but braising them gives them a tender, creamy quality through and through that’s equally glorious.
+Take parsnips, for example; yes, they’re wonderful roasted in a hot oven where they get all crispy on the outside, but braising them in the oven gives them a tender, creamy quality through and through that’s equally glorious.

 I think it’s one of the nicest ways to serve parsnips, not to mention it's pretty convenient around the holidays when you’ve got the oven going practically 24/7 anyhow.

-Sweet and starchy at the same time, parsnips are a nice alternative to carrots or potatoes.
+If you're not familiar with this root vegetable, it's sweet and starchy with an earthy, nutty flavor and makes a nice alternative to carrots or potatoes.
 You’ll want to choose ones that are slender and not too large as they tend to have a woody core.